MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapteroffload/nc-netadapteroffload-evt_net_adapter_offload_set_tx_checksum.md

 ## -description

-The *EvtNetAdapterOffloadSetTxChecksum* callback function is implemented by the client driver to set changes in active Tx checksum offload capabilities.
+The *EvtNetAdapterOffloadSetTxChecksum* callback function is implemented by the client driver to query changes in active Tx checksum offload capabilities and update the hardware settings accordingly.

 ## -prototype